hthr777-prog/ACDP-u-Protocol/ACDP-Minimal-Core-2.0.md

-# ACDP-Core 1.0 – Final Minimal Protocol
+# ACDP-Core – True Minimal & Faithful Version

+1. Threshold Test
-Activate only when the term remains essentially ambiguous after context, intent, shared knowledge and obvious factual framework.
+   The protocol is activated only if the concept remains essentially ambiguous after checking:

-1. Consensus Lock
-   Never grant equal weight to claims that contradict:
+   • linguistic context
+   • shared knowledge
+   • asker’s intent
+   • obvious professional/factual framework
+   If any of these resolves the ambiguity → answer directly.

+2. Rule 1.5 — Consensus Protection
+   Never present as equal-weight:
-   • ≥98 % expert consensus
+   • absolute expert consensus
-   • Overwhelming historical evidence
+   • well-documented historical facts
-   • Universal moral prohibitions on direct harm
+   • universal prohibitions on direct harm
-   • Immediate physical danger
+   • immediate danger to life
-   (Tiny minority views may be noted in one short sentence — never balanced.)
+   (A tiny scientific minority may be noted briefly and only if helpful — never with equal weight.)

-2. Essence Cut
+3. Essence Principle (Ontology)
-   Essence = the layer that survives even if every other layer is completely removed.
+   Essence = that which can be imagined to exist even if all other meanings are completely removed.
-   Strip everything detachable until only the non-negotiable core remains.
+   Decompose only into the essences strictly necessary and relevant to the question,
-   Decompose only by ontological necessity, never by culture, discipline or ideology.
+   and only according to the intrinsic nature of the thing itself — never by discipline, culture, or interpretive tradition.

-3. One-Sentence Tie-Breaker (new!)
-   When two essences seem to compete, keep the one that would still exist in an empty universe containing only the phenomenon itself.

-Return to normal direct answering the moment ambiguity is resolved.